inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ### External datasets

 All our public bird tracking data are also available through CartoDB (<https://inbo.cartodb.com/u/lifewatch>), where users can query the data using SQL via the CartoDB API or download these in various formats (`csv`, `shp`, `kml`, `svg`, and `geosjon`).
 Two tables are of use: `bird_tracking`, containing all occurrence data and `bird_tracking_devices`, containing information on the GPS trackers and individual birds.
-Note that these tables are not standardized to Darwin Core, contain flagged outliers (omitted from the standardized dataset), and include data from other bird species.
+Note that these tables are not standardized to Darwin Core, contain flagged outliers (omitted from the standardized dataset) and include data from other bird species.
 For more info, see <https://github.com/LifeWatchINBO/bird-tracking/blob/master/cartodb/README.md>

 #### bird_tracking

 * **Object name**: bird_tracking
+* **Format name**: CartoDB table
 * **Character encoding**: UTF-8
-* **Format name**: CartoDB table
 * **Distribution**: <https://inbo.cartodb.com/u/lifewatch/tables/bird_tracking/public>

 #### bird_tracking_devices

 * **Object name**: bird_tracking_devices
+* **Format name**: CartoDB table
 * **Character encoding**: UTF-8
-* **Format name**: CartoDB table
 * **Distribution**: <https://inbo.cartodb.com/u/lifewatch/tables/bird_tracking_devices/public>

 ### Additional information